eBay/EBNObservable/Documentation.md

 	- (NSUInteger) numberOfObservers:(NSString *) propertyName;
 ```

-If you're working on an Observer subclass, you can implement this method:
+You can also implement the following method to get notified when your properties are being observed.
+You will only get called when the number of observers for a particular property goes from 0 to 1 or 1 to 0.
+Additional observers for an already-observed property do not cause this method to be called.

 ```
 	- (void) property:(NSString *) propName observationStateIs:(BOOL) isBeingObserved;
 ```
-This method will tell you when your properties are being observed.
-You will only get called when the number of observers for a particular property goes from 0 to 1 or 1 to 0.
-Additional observers for an already-observed property do not cause this method to be called.

-An enterprising engineer could use this to dynamically decide when certain parts of an object needed to be loaded in from backing store, or requested from the network, based entirely on whether anyone want to know the value.
+An enterprising engineer could use this to dynamically decide when certain parts of an object needed to be loaded in from backing store, or requested from the network, based entirely on whether anyone wants to know the value.

 ## Dealloc Protocol
 If you're observing properties of some other object, you can implement the ObservedObjectDeallocProtocol.
 This protocol has one method, which tells you if an object whose properties you were observing has been deallocated.